Tree-sitter

 )

-If only a @start (or @start.before) capture is specified, the scope.extend variable can be set to indicate that the “end” of the region should be wherever its parent ends (or the document ends, in the case of no parent).
+If only a @start (or @start.before) capture is specified, the scope.extend metadata key can be set to indicate that the “end” of the region should be wherever its parent ends (or the document ends, in the case of no parent).

 When a fold is constructed, it will automatically be grouped into any fold which comes before if its region intersects.